Introduction

 You can do a PhD if you have at least an Upper Second relevant first degree or a relevant master’s.
 You must have in-depth knowledge of your subject area and be able to present a comprehensive research proposal.
 Some people start the PhD straight after completing a master’s, other people work outside academia for a few years and then apply for the PhD.

-Researching into PhDs
+Researching PhDs

 We recommend you take time to: